mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 The easiest change I can make is to rely more on peer reviews.
 On the dev team, the software engineers review 90% of each other's code without me.
 It's harder to coordinate a consistent style for written English than it is for code, but I think we can do about 80% of documentation editing in peer review.

 The other change I should make is taking my own bandwidth into account when assigning documentation tasks.
-I previously would add three tutorials in a row to the support engineering team's task queue, but then I wouldn't have capacity to review everything at once.
+I previously would add three tutorials in a row to the support engineering team's task queue, but then I wouldn't have the capacity to review everything at once.
 I should space out documentation tasks more so I have time to review.

 ## Getting out of email addiction